Winning House Team

 Growth mindset and high expectationsWe have a growth mindset and the highest expectations for all children.
 We believe every child can make good progress and almost every child can achieve well in maths, with the right teaching and encouragement.

-We use the White Rose schemes of work supported by materials from the National Centre for Excellence in Teaching Mathematics (NCETM).
+We use the White Rose schemes of work supported by materials from the National Centre for Excellence in Teaching Mathematics (NCETM), Primary Stars (KS1) and Deepening Understanding (KS2).
 Our teaching puts these objectives into a coherent sequence and provides lots of examples of fluency, reasoning and problem solving questions that exemplify what those objectives look like in a broad range of contexts.

 We take our time to master the key concepts